 Timber rattlers are pit vipers.
 They have heat sensitive pit organs located between the nostrils and the eyes.
 They are sensitive to radiant energy and can distinguish very slight changes in temperature.

-Home range size varies depending on gender and season.
-Native to West Virginia, South New Jersey, South Carolina and Texas.
+Native to West Virginia, South New Jersey, South Carolina, Texas